ilkkamtk/wop/week2.md

 1. Add all files to git, commit and push

 ## Database connection
-1. Create new Git branch. `git checkout -b week2-2`
+1. Create new Git branch. `git checkout -b database`
 1. Goal of this task is to modify the models so that the data comes from database instead of hard coded arrays.
 1. Run the SQL from `tables.txt` in your database (phpMyAdmin in your virtual computer or [users.metropolia.fi/phpMyAdmin](http://users.metropolia.fi/phpMyAdmin))
 1. Study [Node MySQL 2](https://github.com/sidorares/node-mysql2#readme)